legendsayantan/MsRewards/README.md

 ### Pricing?

-It doesn't cost anything for the most part.
-There is a daily quota to how much automation you can use, and you may need to purchase additional quota **only** if you use automation on multiple accounts.
+There is a limited quota on automation usage, and you may need to purchase additional quota if you plan to earn on multiple accounts.
-Even then, it's pretty cheap compared to what you earn.
-This small pricing helps me to continue development further and keep improving the app.
+This small percentage of your earning will help me to continue further development and improvements to the app.

-### Like this project?
+### You may also...
 [Sponsor this project](https://github.com/sponsors/legendsayantan?o=esb) to support development.
-You get -
+You get one of -
-1. Additional usage quota (6k quota for every USD or equivalent spent, + bonus)
+1. Complimentary automation quota (6k quota for every USD or equivalent spent, + bonus)
-2. Your custom words in wordlist (increase bing search traffic about your site)
-3. Advertise your product or service as the motd of this app, broadcasted to all users.
+2. Publish your own full-screen advertisement, for your product/services/website, within the app.